Algopaul/PortHamiltonianBenchmarkSystems.jl/docs/src/GugercinMSDChain.md

-# Gugercin MSD Chain
+# Single MSD Chain

 ## Description

 This benchmark is a model for a mass-spring-damper chain.
-It is presented in [Gugercin2012](#References).
+It is presented in [GPBS2012](#References).

 ![Mass-spring-damper chain system](./assets/MSD_Chain.png)